The Empty Chairs

 In one of the world’s happiest countries, 1 in 6 children are so unhappy they don’t go to school.

-At the opening of the Parliament, the Children’s Rights Organization of Denmark, placed hundreds of empty school chairs in front of the building.
-Each chair belonged to a child and was used as a media to tell the real reason behind the school absence.
-The aim was to bring attention to the issue in a political and broader perspective.
+At the opening of the Danish Parliament, the Children’s Rights Organization placed hundreds of empty school chairs in front of the building.
+Each chair represented a child and was used as a media to tell the reason for their school absence.

 Bronze Lion in Creative Strategy, Breakthrough on a Budget